samcondon4/SPHEREx-lab-tools/README.md

 minimal manual coding required by a user.

 SLT draws inspiration from the existing PyMeasure and PyHk projects.
-Many low-level architecture details are drawn directly from PyMeasure and the configuration file based interface was drawn from PyHk.
+Many low-level architecture details are drawn directly from PyMeasure and the configuration file based interface was inspired by PyHk.

 See the full [SPHERExLabTools Documentation](https://spherexlogbook.caltech.edu/references/ControlSw/) and the